 Charles Sturt is one of the leading providers of postgraduate IT and computer science education in the country.
 What’s more, our Australian Graduate School of Policing and Security is a leading provider of postgraduate research and education for professionals in law enforcement, emergency management and security.

-Our staff are leaders in their fields and have, firstly, significant experience and secondly, academic expertise.
+Moreover, our staff are leaders in their fields and have, firstly, significant experience and secondly, academic expertise.
 They include renowned terrorism expert Levi West, major investigations leader Graham Sunderland and cyberwarfare authority Richard Steinnon.

 Join the fight against cyberwarfare